Monkeypox: understand how transmission occurs and know what to do to prevent it - News

 Additionally, experts consulted by the TV station NBC Chicago recommend, for example, avoiding sharing drinks, cigarettes and vapers at parties.

-Individuals with a confirmed or suspected diagnosis should be isolated for the period in which there are skin lesions – between two and four weeks.
+Individuals with a confirmed or suspected diagnosis should be isolated for the period in which there are lesions on the skin – between two and four weeks.

-Some places, including cities in the United States, are already vaccinating some groups of the population with the only approved vaccine against the monkeypox virus, produced by the Danish laboratory Nordic Bavarian.
+Some places, including cities in the United States, are already vaccinating certain groups of the population with the only approved vaccine against the monkeypox virus, produced by the Danish laboratory Nordic Bavarian.

 Brazil so far has no orders for the immunizer.